-A student may be placed on probation for various reasons, including but not limited to:
+A student may be placed on probation for various reasons, including but not limited to insufficient attendance, unsatisfactory academic progress, professional misconduct, or failure to submit required documentation to NCC.

-- Unsatisfactory Attendance,

-- Unsatisfactory Academic Progress,

-- Unsatisfactory Conduct, or

-- Failure to Submit Required Documentation to NCC.

 An initial probationary period is for the length of the following academic term.
 Students are considered in progress while on probation and are eligible for funding.

-Outcome Description Resolution If the student corrects the stated deficiency prior to the end of the probationary period, the probation requirements will be considered satisfied.
-Extension If the student fails to correct the deficiency by the end of the probationary period but has demonstrated improvement, the probation may be extended for an additional academic term.
-Administrative Withdrawal If the student fails to demonstrate improvement during the initial probation period or fails to correct the deficiency by the end of the extended probationary period, the student will be administratively withdrawn.
+If the student corrects the stated deficiency prior to the end of the probationary period, the probation requirements will be considered satisfied and the probation will be terminated.
+If the student fails to correct the deficiency by the end of the probationary period but has demonstrated improvement, the probation may be extended for an additional academic term.
+If the student fails to demonstrate improvement during the initial probation period or fails to correct the deficiency by the end of the extended probationary period, the student will be administratively withdrawn from their program.

-Students administratively withdrawn from their program at the end of their probationary period will receive notification documenting the date of administrative withdrawal.
+Students administratively withdrawn from their program at the end of their probationary period will receive notification documenting the date of administrative withdrawal and notifying the student of his or her right to appeal.